 The first gameplay trailer for WWE 2K Battlegrounds shows what fans can look forward to: fast, effective beating with a pinch of humor.
 Throw a wrestling legend like John Cena in the mouth of a crocodile?
 Unthinkable in a sports simulation, but a tried and tested means of achieving victory in Battlegrounds.

 Fun and fast-paced action are the focus of this spin-off game.
 Well-known wrestlers are of course represented, but with caricatured proportions.
-WWE 2K Battlegrounds doesn't take itself seriously - and it shouldn't be “wrestling light” either.
-In addition to normal moves, there will also be effective attacks that you would otherwise find in a beat'em-up: burning fists, for example.
+WWE 2K Battlegrounds doesn't take itself seriously - and as "wrestling light" it shouldn't be either.
+In addition to normal moves, there will also be effective attacks that would otherwise be more likely to be located in a beat'em-up: burning fists, for example.

 Much more information is not yet available on the arcade wrestling title.
 The period for the publication is already known: fans should be allowed to kick off in the fall of the current year.